Photo: Fatima dos Santos

 Hugo dos Santos is a Luso-American writer and translator.
-He is the author of Reduction in Force (Bauhan Publishing, forthcoming 2026), winner of the May Sarter New Hampshire Poetry Award, and Then, there (Spuyten Duyvil, 2019), a collection of Newark stories.
+He is the author of Reduction in Force (Bauhan Publishing, forthcoming 2026), winner of the May Sarton New Hampshire Poetry Award, and Then, there (Spuyten Duyvil, 2019), a collection of Newark stories.
 He is the translator of Homecoming (Arquipélago Press, 2024) and A Child in Ruins (Writ Large Press, 2016), a staff pick by The Paris Review Daily.

 Born in Lisboa, Portugal, and raised in Newark, New Jersey, Hugo writes toward questions of diaspora, belonging, and memory.
 His poetry and fiction illuminate the beauty, complexity, and struggles of the immigrant experience and urban life, while his translations bring contemporary Portuguese literature to English-speaking audiences.